sharpar/tidytabs/doc/phase1/Collaboration.md

   - Shaun Memon: Experienced in Java, C, Python, Databases (SQL).
 Live in the suburbs but available M-F afternoons and after this class MWF.
 Skilled in running team meetings and keeping team focused and on track.
   - Shivain Thapar: Experience in web development (front and back end), databases, and UI/UX design.
 Computer science specialist.
 Live downtown so available throughout the week.
   - Bill Feng: Experienced in Java, Python, C++, and some web design.
 Familiar with software development proccesses.
 Computer science specialist.
 Available throughout the week.
   - Jack Shih: Experienced in database SQL, Java, C, C++, python, and javascript.
 PEY experience as a web developer, and currently working as a product support engineer in SAP using ABAP programming language.
+Part time Computer Science Specialist student available on campus and online during weekdays after 7pm, and all days during the weekends.

 3. Describe your brainstorming meetings
   - When, where (online, phone, physical location) of meetings